dead-letter-office/Cataclysm-Guides/simple_mod_walkthrough.md

 ### Acknowledgements

 This walkthrough uses screenshots of Cataclysm: Dark Days Ahead, text from its JSON API, and excerpts from its documentation.
 All of those sources are created and maintained by [CleverRaven](https://github.com/CleverRaven) and [the CDDA contributors](https://github.com/CleverRaven/Cataclysm-DDA/graphs/contributors).
 The full authorship for the documentation excerpts can be found [here](https://github.com/CleverRaven/Cataclysm-DDA/commits/master/doc/JSON/EFFECT_ON_CONDITION.md).
 The tiles visible in the screenshots are developed in the [CDDA Tileset repository](https://github.com/I-am-Erk/CDDA-Tilesets) by their [contributors](https://github.com/I-am-Erk/CDDA-Tilesets/graphs/contributors).
-Finally, the walkthrough also uses screenshots of the [Hitchiker's Guide to the Cataclysm](https://cdda-guide.nornagon.net), which is developed by nornagon.
+Finally, the walkthrough also uses screenshots of the [Hitchhiker's Guide to the Cataclysm](https://cdda-guide.nornagon.net), which is developed by nornagon.

 ### Step 1: The modfile

 The first step in making our vomit mod is creating the modfile.
-This is a simple defintion file, written in [JSON](https://www.digitalocean.com/community/tutorials/an-introduction-to-json), which the game uses to recognize and categorize all of the other files in the mod.
+This is a simple definition file, written in [JSON](https://www.digitalocean.com/community/tutorials/an-introduction-to-json), which the game uses to recognize and categorize all of the other files in the mod.

 There is an example modfile in [the official modding guide](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/MODDING.md#creating-a-barebones-mod).